 David Bowie in 1987 had some ideas for songs and concepts for stage but their execution was hampered by the fractured nature of his being at that time: A businessman with enormous pressures like never before; an artist with a legacy of pioneering drug-rock, glam futurism, posturing pan-sexuality and arch, neo-romantic lyric-writing.
 Never Let Me Down was to be his paean to the lost promise of decadent highness.
 Somehow it became the output of a desk with all faders pushed up, long after the band had gone, and the studio air ceased to be excited by the mild exertions of complacent, rich musicians.

 Listening to it again, I am struck by the desperate edge in Bowie’s vocals.
 He was facing the prospect of a global tour with grim determination.
-His return to a production style informed by pop, with extra blues rock heaviness, mimicked the sound of young LA rock ‘n’ roll in the late eighties.
-Much of that music was vacuous and cash-rich.
+His return to a production style informed by pop, with extra blues rock heaviness, owed something to the sound of young LA rock ‘n’ roll of the period.

-The spectres of his time in LA were rising up.
+The spectres of his time in Los Angeles were rising up.

 Is the spider made of glass to point up the symbolism of the mother as a vessel and machine of production?